Disposable Email

 - Behavioral signals: Flagging accounts registered with domains that have very high registration volumes or low engagement rates.

-AntiProxies includes disposable email detection as part of its threat intelligence platform.
-When a user registers, the API can check whether the email domain is associated with a disposable email service, allowing your platform to require a permanent email address.
-Combined with proxy detection and device fingerprinting, this creates a comprehensive barrier against automated account creation and multi-accounting abuse.
+AntiProxies includes a disposable email domain list as part of its downloadable database.
+You download the file, load it into your database or application, and check email domains locally at registration time — no external call required.
+When a user registers with a throwaway domain, your code catches it before the account is created.
+Combined with proxy detection and device fingerprinting, this closes most of the easy paths for automated account creation and multi-accounting abuse.
 For a detailed look at how these services operate, read how disposable email services work.
-You can also download free sample data to see our disposable email domain coverage.
+You can also download free sample data to see the domain coverage.
+See our disposable email database for full coverage details.